colin-gourlay/sundown-sessions/src/content/releases/b/blondie/parallel-lines/index.md

 ---
 ## About

-Parallel Lines is the third studio album by New York new wave band Blondie, released on Chrysalis Records in 1978.
+*Parallel Lines* perfectly blends punk, pop, and disco influences, and is regarded as a landmark of the new wave genre.

 It topped the UK Albums Chart and remains one of the best-selling albums of the era, spawning the global number-one single 'Heart of Glass'.
-The album perfectly blends punk, pop, and disco influences, and is regarded as a landmark of the new wave genre.